 wsl --import <Distribution Name> <InstallLocation> <FileName>

-Imports the specified tar file as a new distribution.
+Imports and exports the specified tar file as a new distribution.
 The filename can be - for standard input.
-The
+Options include:

 Unregister or uninstall a Linux distribution